 In addition to the seminar, students participate in a public-speaking program, attend lectures by guest speakers, and hold other social and intellectual activities as a community.
 Through the guest lectures, the students learn about a range of ideas and academic disciplines, encouraging them to develop broad interests.
 Recent guest speakers have included a Nobel laureate physicist, a DNA researcher, a lawyer who worked at Guantanamo Bay, a prominent poet, a college president, and an anthropologist.

 Life at TASP extends well beyond academic exploration.
 One of the program’s remarkable features is that the students are responsible for organizing most of their out-of-classroom time through weekly group meetings and on smaller committees.
 This element of self-government is an essential part of the TASP experience.
 Students plan all kinds of activities, including group-wide discussions, field games, community service projects, music and theater events, reading groups, and excursions to state parks and art museums.
 Participants also share responsibility for keeping their environment clean and safe.
 Between all of the formal events, TASP students always find time for impromptu discussions and parties, movie-going, and pickup sports.

-The students at TASP organize and execute their summer with the help of two or three college-age students, called factotums (a Latin term for “those who do everything”).
+The students at TASP organize and execute their summer with the help of two college-age students, called factotums (a Latin term for “those who do everything”).
 The factotums live with the students and serve as counselors, administrators, and teaching assistants.
 They attend seminars and other TASP activities and are available to help the students in every way possible.
 The factotums also present and enforce the rules and policies of the program.

 Why Apply for a TASP?